Austrian Littoral

 The Austrian Littoral (Österreichisches Küstenland, Litorale Austriaco, Austrijsko primorje, Avstrijsko primorje, Osztrák Tengermellék) was a crown land (Kronland) of the Austrian Empire, established in 1849.
-It consisted of three regions: the Margraviate of Istria, Gorizia and Gradisca, and the Imperial Free City of Trieste.
-Throughout history, the region has been contested frequently, with parts of it controlled at various times by the Republic of Venice, Austria-Hungary, Italy, and Yugoslavia among others.
+It consisted of three regions: the Margraviate of Istria in the south, Gorizia and Gradisca in the north, and the Imperial Free City of Trieste in the middle.
+The region has been contested frequently, with parts of it controlled at various times by the Republic of Venice, Austria-Hungary, Italy, and Yugoslavia among others.

-The Kingdom of Italy annexed greatest part of it after World War I according to the Treaty of London and later Treaty of Rapallo.
-After World War II, it was split between Italy (West) and Yugoslavia (East).
+The Kingdom of Italy annexed most of the area after World War I according to the Treaty of London and later the Treaty of Rapallo.
+After World War II it was split, with Italy in the west and Yugoslavia in the east.

-Trieste had strategic importance as Austria-Hungary's primary seaport and the coast of the Littoral was a resort destination, the Austrian Riviera.
-The region was a multi-national one, with Italians, Slovenes, Croats, Germans and Friulians being the main ethnic groups.
+Trieste had strategic importance as Austria-Hungary's primary seaport, and the coast of the Littoral was a resort destination known as the Austrian Riviera.
+The region was a multi-ethnic one, with Italians, Slovenes, Croats, Germans and Friulians being the main groups.
 In 1910, it had an area of 7969 km² and a population of 894,287.